Industrial Processes and Environmental Permitting

 When the permit is granted, conditions are attached to minimise the effects of emissions of pollutants to the environment.
 Details of the permits and any existing authorisations, granted under the previous legislation, including monitoring data and legal notices are kept on a public register available for inspection at the Rushcliffe Arena.

-A list of Pollution and Prevention Control Act permitted installations within the district of Rushcliffe Borough Council is available to download:
+A list of the Pollution and Prevention Control Act Part A2 and Part B permitted installations regulated by Rushcliffe Borough Council is available to download:

 To make an application for a Prescribed Process then please use the appropriate form listed to the right in the documents section.
 The charges for these applications can be found on the fees and charges pages.
 Please email or post the form and supporting information to: